Welcome to Perfect Smile

 - Pregnant or have had a baby in the previous 12 months

-- Being treated in an NHS hospital and your treatment is carried out by the hospital dentist (but you may have to pay for any dentures or bridges)
+- Being treated in an NHS hospital and your treatment is carried out by the hospital dentist (however, you may have to pay for dentures or bridges)

 - Receiving low-income benefits, or you’re under 20 and a dependant of someone receiving low-income benefits